nmharmon8/TheAdventuresOfAliceAndBobPosts/posts/e8d8b0ee-1d6c-4c70-b98d-3c2a8ea9a2ae.md

 https://www.youtube.com/watch?v=sgruTaH_w1s

-This would break all bitcoin mining asics, as they would not be able to verifiy the transactions?
+This would break all bitcoin mining ASICs, as they would not be able to verify the transactions?